What is the Public Safety Network?

 Transition to the new network will be done safely and on a regional basis to ensure there is minimal disruption to the public or emergency service.

-When will the Public Safety Network be in place?
+When will the Public Safety Network solutions be in place?

-A programme within Next Generation Critical Communications – the Public Safety Network Programme - was established in 2020 to deliver this work and contracts have been signed with vendors Hourua and Tait Kordia Joint Venture.
+A programme within Next Generation Critical Communications – the Public Safety Network Programme - was established in 2020 to deliver this work and contracts have been signed with vendors Hourua and Tait Systems NZ.

 The Public Safety Network went live in July 2023 with the successful launch of the first service - Cellular Roaming.
 A further service called Cellular Priority will go live in late 2024.

 The new digital Land Mobile Radio is now in the site acquisition and build phase.
 The network will be delivered through a progressive regional roll-out in coming years ready for the emergency services to migrate to.
-Detailed dates will be shared shortly.
+Delivery will start in Canterbury, Wellington and Auckland in 2025, followed by the project’s remaining eight regions throughout 2025 and 2026.

 What is the cost of the Public Safety Network?